 Home warranty insurance provides a set period of cover for loss caused by defective or incomplete work in the event of the death, disappearance or insolvency of the contractor.

-Home warranty insurance policies issued from 19 May 2009 also enable home owners to claim on the policy where the licence of the builder or tradesperson responsible for the work is suspended or cancelled for failing to comply with a money (compensation) order made by the Consumer, Trader and Tenancy Tribunal or a Court.
+Policies issued from 19 May 2009 also enable home owners to make a claim where the licence of the builder or tradesperson responsible for the work is suspended or cancelled for failing to comply with a money (compensation) order made by the Consumer, Trader and Tenancy Tribunal or a Court.

 Cover for loss arising from defective work is provided for a period of: